beaurancourt/bestiary/_posts/2016-02-29-giant-fire-beetle.markdown

 **Challenge** 0 (10 XP)

- Illumination.
-The beetle sheds bright light in a 10-­‐foot radius and dim light for an additional 10 feet.370
+***Illumination.*** The beetle sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

 **Actions**

-Bite.
-Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
+***Bite.*** Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 2 (1d6 − 1) slashing damage.

 A giant fire beetle is a nocturnal creature that takes its name from a pair of glowing glands that give off light.
 Miners and adventurers prize these creatures, for a giant fire beetle’s glands continue to shed light for 1d6 days after the beetle dies.
 Giant fire beetles are most commonly found underground and in dark forests.